RaghavendraTripathi/raghavendratripathi.github.io/_projects/2_project.md

 - Probability: theory and examples. *Rick Durrett*, Cambridge university press, 2019.
 - Knowing the odds: an introduction to probability. *John B Walsh*, American Mathematical Society.
 - Probability with martingales. *David Williams*, Cambridge university press.
-- Green, Brown, and Probability \& Brownian motion on the line. *Kai Lai Chung*, World Scientific.
+- Green, Brown, and Probability and Brownian motion on the line. *Kai Lai Chung*, World Scientific.
 -